xgfone/configmanager/README.md

 }
 ```

-You can also create a new `ConfigManager` by the `NewDefault()`, which will use `NewFlagCliParser()` as the CLI parser, add the property parser `NewSimplePropertyParser()` and register the CLI option `config_file`.
+You can also create a new `Config` by the `NewDefault()`, which will use `NewFlagCliParser()` as the CLI parser, add the property parser `NewSimplePropertyParser()` and register the CLI option `config_file`.

-The package has created a global default `ConfigManager` by `NewDefault()` like doing above, which is `Conf`.
+The package has created a global default `Config` by `NewDefault()` like doing above, which is `Conf`.
 You can use it, like the global variable `CONF` in `oslo.config`.

 ## Parser

 In order to deveplop a CLI parser, you just need to implement the interface `CliParser`.
-In a `ConfigManager`, there is only one CLI parser.
-But it can have more than one other parsers, and you just need to implement the interface `Parser`, then add it into `ConfigManager` by the method `AddParser()`.
+In a `Config`, there is only one CLI parser.
+But it can have more than one other parsers, and you just need to implement the interface `Parser`, then add it into `Config` by the method `AddParser()`.
 See the example above.
-See [doc](https://godoc.org/github.com/xgfone/configmanager).
+See [doc](https://godoc.org/github.com/xgfone/go-config).

 ## Notice
-At present, the ConfigManager does not support the section like [ini](https://github.com/go-ini/ini) or the group in [oslo.config](https://github.com/openstack/oslo.config) developed by OpenStack.
+At present, the Config does not support the section like [ini](https://github.com/go-ini/ini) or the group in [oslo.config](https://github.com/openstack/oslo.config) developed by OpenStack.
 The function will be added later.